Hamilton Cycles in Dense Regular Digraphs and Oriented Graphs: Balancing partitions

 \begin{lemma} Let $k,r\in\mathbb{N}$ and $M_1,M_2,\ldots,M_k$ be matchings with $\Delta\left(\bigcup_{i \in [k]} M_i\right)\leq r$.
 Suppose $e(M_i)>2(r^3+r)^2\ln k$ for all $i \in [k]$.
 Then, there exists a matching $H\subseteq \bigcup_{i \in [k]}M_i$ with $|E(H)\cap M_i|\geq e(M_i)/(r^2+1)$ for all $i \in [k]$. \end{lemma}

 \begin{proof} Letting $G=\bigcup_{i \in [k]}M_i$, we have $\Delta(G)\leq r$.
 We mark edges of $G$ randomly as follows.
 For each vertex $v\in G$, pick an edge incident to $v$ uniformly at random and mark all other edges incident to $v$.
-Do this independently for every vertex $v$ (So some edges may be marked twice).
+Do this independently for every vertex $v$ (so some edges may be marked twice).
 Then, let $H$ be the graph where all the marked edges are deleted.
 Note that $H$ is a matching.
 We now show that $H$ satisfies the desired property with positive probability.
-Notice that each edge of $G$ lies in $H$ with probability at least $1/r^2$, and these probabilities are independent for vertex-disjoint edges.
+Observe that the probability of an edge $uv$ surviving into $H$ is at least $1/r^2$ because the probability of $uv$ being marked due to~$u$ is at least $1/r$, and independently the probability of $uv$ being marked due to $v$ is at least $1/r$.
+Moreover, these events are independent for vertex-disjoint edges.
 Now, for any $i \in [k]$, let $X_i={\rm Bin}(e(M_i),1/r^2)$.
 Since $M_i$ is a matching, we have

 Note that $\mathbb{E}[X_i]={e(M_i)}/{r^2}$.
 Hence, by Theorem \ref{thm:Chernoff} (Chernoff bound), we obtain

 Then, by using $e(M_i)> 2(r^3+r)^2\ln k$, we obtain $\mathbb{P}\left(|E(H)\cap M_i|\leq \dfrac{e(M_i)}{r^2+1}\right)< \dfrac{1}{k}$ for each $i \in [k]$.
 Hence, by the union bound, we have